josecaos/synesthetic/README.md

 synestethic
 ===========

+Work in progress...

-sound letters or letter sounds
+sound letters or letter sounds, this will be an aproximation to experiment with sound and ascii.